How Much Does Well Drilling Cost in 2025?

 Does Digging a Well Increase Home Value?

-Digging a water well on your property can increase its value, assuming the well was properly installed, is regularly maintained, and the water is safe to drink.
-The exact value increase varies greatly on the property, location, water quality, and the type and age of the well.
+Digging a water well on your property can increase its value, provided the well is properly installed, regularly maintained, and the water is safe to drink.
+The exact value increase varies greatly depending on the property, location, water quality, and the type and age of the well.

 Budgeting for Digging a Well